Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-18-lets-talk-about-speed.md

 **Guidelines** Design your site to load fast depending on device and network capabilities

 I full-heartedly believe that this post won't do justice exploring the RAIL methodology.
-I think its worth exploring this topic further in the future, and actual apply it to developing sites.
-When I execute such a task I'll be sure to share my finds.
+I think it's worth exploring this topic further in the future and applying it to developing sites.
+When I execute such a task, I'll be sure to share my finds.